Suctioning the Nose with a Bulb Syringe

-- If mucus is too thick to suction, thin it with saline or prescribed respiratory drops if needed (see instructions below).
+- If mucus is too thick to suction, you can thin it with saline or prescribed respiratory drops (see instructions below).

-- Gently wipe off the mucus around the baby's nose with tissues to prevent skin irritation.
+- Gently wipe off the mucus around the baby’s nose with tissues to prevent irritation.

-- Limit suctioning to four times a day to avoid irritating the lining of the nose.
+- Limit suctioning to no more than 4 times each day to avoid irritating the nose.

 Saline Nose Drops